Modern History Playlist

 Prelims Strategy Tips

-The period 1945–46 witnessed intense popular agitations triggered by INA trials, harsh sentences, and the Naval Ratings’ strike in Bombay.
-These events reflected mass anger against British rule and growing unity across communities.
+The period 1945–46 witnessed intense popular agitations triggered by the INA trials , harsh sentences, and the Naval Ratings’ strike in Bombay .
+These events reflected mass anger against British rule and growing unity across communities and the armed forces.

-The period 1945–46 witnessed intense popular agitations triggered by INA trials, harsh sentences, and the Naval Ratings’ strike in Bombay.
-These events reflected mass anger against British rule and growing unity across communities.
+The period 1945–46 witnessed intense popular agitations triggered by the INA trials , harsh sentences, and the Naval Ratings’ strike in Bombay .
+These events reflected mass anger against British rule and growing unity across communities and the armed forces.

 |---|---|---|